-But a new crop of companies promise to cut through all the static and recommend the right vitamin and supplement combination for you, all based on science and sent directly to your home.
+But a crop of companies now promise to cut through all the static and recommend the right vitamin and supplement combination for you, all based on science and sent directly to your home.
 But are personalized vitamins legit and worth the money?

 Before you go the made-for-you route, here's what you need to know.